schigh/circuit/README.md

 ### LockOut

-When a circuit breaker opens, it will lock out for a specified duration.
+When a circuit breaker opens, it can lock out for a specified duration.
 During that time, all invocations of `Run` immediately return a `circuit.StateOpenError`, even if the error count has gone below the threshold.
 By default, the lockout duration is 0.
 It can be set with the `LockOut` property of the `BreakerOptions` struct.